ractivejs/ractivejs.github.io/legacy/0.8/Migrating.md

 * IE8 is no longer supported.

-* Two-way binding is no longer allowed in computed contexts e.g. `\{{#each filter(someList)}}<input value="\{{.prop}}" />\{{/each}}` because changes to the computed child (`filter(someList).0.prop` aren't kept in sync with their source (`someList.?.prop`) as Ractive doesn't know how to reverse the expression.
+* Two-way binding is no longer allowed in computed contexts e.g. `{{#each filter(someList)}}<input value="{{.prop}}" />{{/each}}` because changes to the computed child (`filter(someList).0.prop` aren't kept in sync with their source (`someList.?.prop`) as Ractive doesn't know how to reverse the expression.
 There is an ongoing discussion about how to address this, including an open PR that would put this behavior behind a flag and attempt to keep the sources up to date as the computation children changed.

 * Names in partial mustaches have been further relaxed to allow `/`s.
-They can also now handle relative contexts because partial name expressions no longer support spaces around the `.` delimiters in object paths. `\{{> foo.bar.baz .bat}}` before this change would have parsed as a single expression to get the partial name from `foo.bar.baz.bat`.
+They can also now handle relative contexts because partial name expressions no longer support spaces around the `.` delimiters in object paths. `{{> foo.bar.baz .bat}}` before this change would have parsed as a single expression to get the partial name from `foo.bar.baz.bat`.
 It will now get the name from `foo.bar.baz` and have a context provided from `.bat`.

 * Other elements are no longer allowed within `<option>` elements.

 * Integer literals in interpolators are now considered to be integer literal expressions rather than references.
 They were considered references before so that you could access array members by index within a context.
-If you need to access an array member within a context section, you can still do so with `\{{this.0}}`.
+If you need to access an array member within a context section, you can still do so with `{{this.0}}`.

 * The private `_ractive` tracking data added to Ractive controlled DOM nodes has changed significantly.
 The format of `Ractive.getNodeInfo` objects is still compatible.

-* `\{{#with obj}}` will no longer render if `obj` is falsey (https://github.com/ractivejs/ractive/issues/1856)
+* `{{#with obj}}` will no longer render if `obj` is falsey (https://github.com/ractivejs/ractive/issues/1856)

 * Method event calls and proxy events with arguments are now deprecated and being replaced with [event expressions](Method calls.md).